Customer Persona: Know Your Audience Inside Out.

 You can include things like:

 Naming your customer persona is important.
 Pick a name that suits the type of person that they are.
-It helps when having meetings to say “What would Jane do?” or “Would Jane understand that”
+It helps when having meetings to say “What would Jane do?” or “Would Jane understand that?”.
+And no, we’re not saying it has to specifically be the name Jane (although if your name is Jane, what a nice coincidence).

 It also helps to have a stock photograph that sums up your persona.
-You can find free stock images of websites such as Unsplash, Pixabay or Pexel.
+You can find free stock images of websites such as Unsplash, Pixabay or Pexels.
 Make sure the picture is a candid, realistic photo that is relatable.
-It can be difficult to percieve a over posed stock photo as a real-life customer.
+It can be difficult to perceive a over posed stock photo as a real-life customer.

 Let’s imagine that you’re selling expensive toys for toddlers.
 An average customer might be a 36-year-old parent of young children.
 They have a university degree, works for a corporate company and has a high disposable income.
 They want to find a toy for their child that lets them exercise their imagination.
 They want high-quality toys that their children can’t break.